ronlanla/cover-client-js/docs/programmatic-interface.md

 The second parameter is an optional settings object, containing analysis settings to be uploaded to the Diffblue Cover API.

+After calling `Analysis.start` the `settings`, `analysisId`, `computedSettings` and `status` properties of the analysis object will be updated
+The `settings` property will contain the settings provided when calling `Analysis.start`, the `computedSettings` property will contain the settings used to start the analysis as returned from the server in the start analysis response.

 ```ts
 import { Analysis } from '@diffblue/cover-client';
 import { createReadStream } from 'fs';